mverleg/tilde/README.md

 A codegolf language - stack-based, small executable.

+## Status

+Tilde is in early development, and breaking changes in the language or code are likely.
+That is, if the project doesn't just die altogether.

 ## Semantics

 Tilde is stack-based.
 The initial stack contains one vector, with a string value for each line of stdin in reverse.

+To encode instructions as compactly as possible, each 'letter' is a half byte, so there are 16 only.
+But they can be combined in different ways, so in practice many instructions will be 1 byte, 1.5 byte or even longer

 ## Building locally